~/blog $ cat ue5-cpp-vs-standard-cpp.md

 Gameplay Framework

-Unreal Engine provides a comprehensive gameplay framework, offering a structured approach to game development with predefined classes and systems.
+Unreal Engine provides a comprehensive gameplay framework — a structured set of predefined classes for building a game:

 UCLASS()